-I am a third year PhD student at Computer Science Department, Carnegie Mellon University, advised by Kayvon Fatahalian.
+I am a forth year PhD student at Computer Science Department, Carnegie Mellon University, advised by Kayvon Fatahalian.
 My research at CMU is focused on automating the process of optimizing rendering systems with higher level programming languages and smarter compilers.
 The ultimate goal of my research is to liberate game developers from the time-consuming process of exploring low-level performance optimizations by generating optimized renderer implementations via data-driven program synthesis techniques.

 I received my bachelor degree from South China University of Technology, P.R.
 China, in 2011, majoring software engineering.